YIZHUANG/Chatbot/README.md

 ### Available list of commands  (doesn't have to be the exact same sentence)
 ``
-1. I would like to book an appointment
+1. I would like to book an appointment  (using credit card number 4242424242424242 to pay) ``
-``
 ``
 2. I would like to talk to a docotor